Maryam Rajavi: Political career

 Rajavi has stated that her political activism began when she was twenty-two, after her sister Narges was killed by SAVAK.
-Her other sister, Massumeh, was also executed (while pregnant) in 1982 by Ruhollah Khomeini’s regime.
-Then she became a member of the People's Mojahedin of Iran (PMOI/MEK), and began her political career.
+Her other sister, Massoumeh, an industrial engineering student, was arrested in 1982 by Ruhollah Khomeini's regime.
+She was pregnant at the time and was subsequently executed by hanging after being subjected to torture.
+Her husband was also executed.

-Rajavi served as an organizer of the anti-Shah student movement in the 1970s.
-In 1979, she became an official of the social section of the PMOI/MEK, where she served until 1981.
+She served as an organizer of the anti-Shah student movement in the 1970s.
+In 1979, she became an official of the social section of the People's Mojahedin of Iran (PMOI/MEK), where she served until 1981.
 Rajavi was a parliamentary candidate in 1980.
-In 1982, Rajavi was transferred to Auvers-sur-Oise, Île-de-France where the political headquarters of the Mojahedin was located.
+In 1982, she was transferred to Auvers-sur-Oise, Île-de-France where the political headquarters of the Mojahedin was located.

 In 1985, Rajavi was made co-leader of the MEK, and was married to Massoud Rajavi in Paris.
 Rajavi's marriage became a symbol for women to oppose forced marriages after the 1985 ideological revolution.
 This was also presented by the group as a "matter of revolutionary necessity", with the appointment as co-leader reflecting the group's "thinking on the role of women in the Muslim World", and the marriage being in service of the "ideological revolution".

-Between 1989 and 1993, Rajavi also served as the Secretary General On 22 October 1993, the NCRI then elected Rajavi to be "Iran’s interim President" if the NCRI were to assume power in Iran.
+Between 1989 and 1993, she also served as the Secretary General On 22 October 1993, the NCRI elected Rajavi to be "Iran’s interim President" if the NCRI were to assume power in Iran.
+After being elected, Rajavi resigned from her other positions as co-leader of the MEK to focus on her responsibilities as President-elect for the NCRI.